hillarykrumbholz/Pewlett_Hackard_Analysis/README.md

 ## Challenge Objective
 Pewlett Hackard is wanting to introduce a mentoring program where experienced employees step back into a part-time role, while they mentor newly hired employees.
 We already have a list of mentors for each department, but HR would also like a list of current employees who would be good candidates for a supervisory role, and ideally born in 1955.

-- Number of Individuals Retiring: 41,380
+- Number of Individuals Retiring: 41,380<br/>

-A breakdown of how many idividuals are retiring from each department:
+A breakdown of how many idividuals are retiring from each department:<br/>
 ![dept_retiring](https://github.com/hillarykrumbholz/Pewlett_Hackard_Analysis/blob/master/Images/mentor_list_count.png)

 - Number of Individuals Available for a Mentorship Role: 1,549